 Creating and finalizing job descriptions with employers is also in progress, and Skills for Rhode Island’s Future will match student applicants to internship opportunities based on their interests and skills.
 We anticipate a variety of job descriptions; some job descriptions may combine multiple categories of day-to-day tasks and larger projects, and some may require specific technical skills.
 Among others, we do expect that job descriptions may include tasks in the following categories:

-The online application for the PrepareRI Summer Internship program will go live on March 12, 2018, and will be due on April 15, 2018.
-Applications will be reviewed by Skills for Rhode Island's Future on a rolling basis, so we encourage students to complete their applications early.
+The online application for the PrepareRI Summer Internship program will go live on December 3, 2018 and will be due on February 1, 2019.
+Applications will be reviewed by Skills for Rhode Island's Future on a rolling basis, so we encourage you to complete your application early.

 Have More questions?